|Subject:||Electric Tumor Treatment Field (TTF)|

 Other Solid Tumors

 In addition to TTF treatment for brain tumors, this novel therapy has been studied in other types of malignancies.
-A pilot study (Salzberg, 2008) included six participants with locally advanced or metastatic malignant tumors (3 cases - skin metastasis from primary breast cancer; 1 case each: GBM, malignant melanoma, mesothelioma).
+A pilot study (Salzberg, 2008) included 6 participants with locally advanced or metastatic malignant tumors (3 cases - skin metastasis from primary breast cancer; 1 case each: GBM, malignant melanoma, and mesothelioma).
 Participants had no concomitant anti-tumor therapy and had no additional standard therapy available.
-All six participants had a total of 128 full days of TTF treatment with individual exposure of 13 – 46 days.
+All 6 participants had a total of 128 full days of TTF treatment with individual exposure of 13-46 days.
 Compliance was greater than 80%.
-Three out of six participants had grade 1 skin irritation which was reversible with electrode repositioning and application of topical steroid ointments.
-A partial response in skin metastasis from primary breast cancer was observed in one participant.
-Tumor growth was arrested in three participants and one participant had progressive disease.
+Three out of 6 participants had grade 1 skin irritation which was reversible with electrode repositioning and application of topical steroid ointments.
+A partial response in skin metastasis from primary breast cancer was observed in 1 participant.
+Tumor growth was arrested in 3 participants and 1 participant had progressive disease.
 The participant with mesothelioma had stabilization of a portion of the tumor while another part of the tumor had progressive disease.
 The individual with GBM did not respond to 4 weeks of treatment.
 The mixed results and minimal toxicities from TTF warranted "further investigation in larger clinical trials."

 The NovoTTF-100A System was approved by the U.S. Food and Drug Administration in April 2011, as a novel device to treat adults with glioblastoma multiforme (GBM) that recurs or progresses after receiving chemotherapy and radiation therapy.
 TTF technology is also being studied as a treatment for other solid tumors such as non-small cell lung cancer and melanoma.
 There are published data from TTF use to treat tumors in pre-clinical trials and from small case series.
 However, there is a paucity of published evidence from randomized controlled trials comparing the long term safety and efficacy of TTF as a treatment of tumors.

-According to the National Cancer Institute (2013), glioblastoma (World Health Organization grade IV) is also known as glioblastoma multiforme (GBM).
+According to the National Cancer Institute (2014), glioblastoma (World Health Organization grade IV) is also known as glioblastoma multiforme (GBM).
 The peak incidence for GBM occurs between the ages of 45 and 70 years.
 Glioblastoma is highly invasive and is the most frequently occurring brain tumor accounting for approximately 12% to 15% of all brain tumors and 50% to 60% of all astrocytic tumors.
 Giant cell glioblastoma and gliosarcoma are two histologic variants of glioblastoma multiforme.
-According to the NCCN (2013) GBM is the "deadliest brain tumor with only a third of patients surviving for one year and less than 5% living beyond 5 years."
-Anaplastic astrocytomas have a 5-year survival rate of 27%.
+According to the NCCN (2014) GBM is the "deadliest brain tumor with only a third of patients surviving for one year and less than 5% living beyond 5 years."

 Cytokinesis: The cytoplasmic changes accompanying mitosis.
 The cleavage of the cytoplasm into daughter cells following nuclear division.